oddbird/oddleventy/content/work/timedesigner.md

 {{ embed.figure(
   data=[{
     img: 'work/timedesigner/reports.jpg',
-    alt: 'A preview of the schedule in a table view filled with color coded experiences with times on top, and categories on the left.'
+    alt: 'preview of the schedule in a table view filled with color coded experiences with times on top, and categories on the left'
   }],
   caption='Viewable reports can be printed or downloaded via print-to-pdf.'
 ) }}